 This is How to Plan the Best 2 Days in Paris Itinerary

-This 2 days in Paris itinerary highlights the best museums, cathedrals, palaces and monuments to squeeze into a short visit.
+This 2 days in Paris itinerary highlights top museums, cathedrals, palaces and monuments to squeeze into a short visit for first-timers.

 Climbing the Eiffel Tower, wandering the Louvre, shopping the Champs-Elysees, cafe-hopping in Saint-Germain-des-Pres — yes, you can fit it all into a Paris in 2 days itinerary.
 While there are enough art museums, gourmet restaurants, historic landmarks and couture boutiques to fill weeks in the city, a short visit is enough to see the highlights if that’s all you can manage.

-It is best to plan ahead to maximize your time and make sure you don’t miss anything on your Paris bucket list, which is where this weekend in Paris itinerary comes in.
-We’ve included must-see places to visit in Paris in 2 days, like the top art museums, shopping streets, and historic neighborhoods.
-If you move fast, you can fit most of it in.
-Or, cross off anything that doesn’t appeal to you to spend more time exploring.
+It is best to plan ahead to make the most of your stay and make sure you don’t miss anything on your Paris bucket list, which is where this weekend in Paris itinerary comes in.
+I’ve included must-see places like the top art museums, shopping streets, and historic neighborhoods.

-Keep reading for what to do in Paris for 2 days and scroll to the bottom for our top tips for spending a weekend in Paris, including what to pack and where to stay in Paris.
+Keep reading for what to do in Paris for 2 days and scroll to the bottom for my top tips for spending a weekend in Paris, including what to pack and where to stay.

 Paris Sightseeing Pass